alixlb/DH150---Fall-2020/assignment1/heuristicevaluation.md

 ###### This images highlights a glitch in the system with not diagnosis or way to recover explained to the user

 ### 10. Help and documentation
+Allowing the user when confused or lost to easily find answers to their question with clear documentation.

 #### YMCA 360 (2)
 > The YMCA 360 site has a FAQ page which is extensive and very useful however, it can be hard to users to find.
 You see it appear on the home page and in small font on the contact page nut when on other pages, the only way to access it is to scroll all the way to the bottom and see it hidden in small in between a lot of link to pages you would never use.
 Hence it is not something logic to find for the user and inefficent.
 I recommend making it more easy to find at all times.